zlijingtao/SFL-MEA/README.md

-# MIA Defense: Resistance-Ready: Attacker-Aware Training + NetworkBottleneck
+# SFL IP protection: a model split approach to protect IP of FL
-This repository is official pytorch repository of Resistance-Ready -  for defending MIA in split learning.
+This repository is official pytorch repository of SFL IP protection

 ## Requirement:
 matplotlib